nz2o/HamWorld/README.md

-# HamWorld
+# HamWorld Documentation
-Documentation repository for Ham World
+This repository houses documentation for certain items sold by [Ham World](https://hamworldinc.com/).
+Note that these documents are provided as a courtesy, and items and brands depicted here are subject to licenses of whoever made those items.
+For example, Pi-Star/MMDVM.
+Please feel free to contribute!